-The first wave of the SHDF will deliver £160m of funding in the first year.
-The fund will help decarbonise a significant amount of social housing stock, subsidising measures such as ground source heating installations to tackle fuel poverty, reduce emissions and increase the energy efficiency of homes.
-The bidding window for the first wave is now open.
+The Social Housing Decarbonisation Fund (SHDF) will help decarbonise a significant amount of social housing stock, subsidising measures such as ground source heating installations to tackle fuel poverty, reduce emissions and increase the energy efficiency of homes.

 Besides energy efficiency measures such as insulation, ground source heating is eligible for the fund.
 We encourage local authorities to take advantage of this fund to invest in this lowest carbon heating system – proven to future-proof homes and relieve tenants of the ‘heat or eat’ ultimatum.

 When paired with Shared Ground Loop Arrays – our modern-day, renewable alternative to traditional heating – individually-housed heat pumps can reduce heating bills across households, flats and tower blocks and eradicate expensive heat losses that often come with centralised systems.
 Government guidance for the first wave confirms: